 How To Support:

-If you would like to support Mosaics ministries to expand more in 2019-2020, please make tax-deductible love-offering check(s) payable to: “Fellowship of Mosaics” (for Sacramento Mosaics ministries) and/or “Davis Community Church” (for Davis Mosaics ministries) and mail your donation to:
+If you would like to support Davis Mosaics ministries to grow in 2019-2020, please make tax-deductible love-offering check(s) payable to: “Davis Community Church” (for Davis Mosaics ministries) and/or mail your donation to: